pyca/cryptography/docs/x509/reference.rst

         :param time: The :class:`datetime.datetime` object (in UTC) that marks the revocation time for the certificate.

-    .. method:: add_extension(extension, critical)
+    .. method:: add_extension(extval, critical)

         Adds an X.509 extension to this revoked certificate.

-        :param extension: An instance of one of the :ref:`CRL entry extensions <crl_entry_extensions>`.
+        :param extval: An instance of one of the :ref:`CRL entry extensions <crl_entry_extensions>`.

         :param critical: Set to ``True`` if the extension must be understood and